Last updated on March 21, 2026

 Jor Kadeen, First Goldwarden | Illustration by Jeremy Wilson

-There are a ton of good options in the white and red colors for getting the cards you need in many different ways.
-For this article, I’m looking at cards that provide a card draw and are both red and white.
-I’ll highlight some of the best white and red draw spells after the list, but the main focus is the dual-color draw cards of Boros.
+There are a ton of good options in the white and red colors to get the cards you need in many different ways.
+For this article, I look at cards that provide a card draw and are both red and white.
+I highlight some of the best white and red draw spells along the way, but the main focus is the dual-color draw cards of Boros.

-I do have one note: There are also great impulsive draw cards (exile and use for one turn) in red, white, and Boros.
-However, I’m just focusing on the Boros-colored cards that draw a card to your hand.
+I do have one note: There are also great impulsive draw cards (that exile and use for one turn) in red, white, and Boros, but that's another list, on to the best Boros card draw!

 Nahiri, the Unforgiving